 CallTrackingMetrics is a PCI-compliant merchant and can securely accept credit card payments for its services.
 We utilize a third party to process all credit card payments (a tokenization service).
 Because of this, we do not store any customer Cardholder Data.

-In addition, if you expect that potentially sensitive cardholder data is being discussed over the phone, we recommend that you take extra steps to secure access to any recordings of those phone calls.
+If you expect that potentially sensitive cardholder data is being discussed over the phone, we recommend that you take extra steps to ensure that information is not being stored.
 Sensitive data could be an account number, expiration date, name, address, social security number, etc. All personally identifiable information associated with the cardholder that is stored, processed, or transmitted is also considered cardholder data.

 Recommendations to Protect Phone Call Data:

 Enable secure transcriptions: With CallTrackingMetrics secure call transcriptions the system will detect when credit card information, social security information, or phone numbers are spoken during a call, tag the call appropriately, and redact that information from your call transcriptions and associated call recording.

 Disable call recording: One way to be compliant is not to process, store, or transmit cardholder data on CallTrackingMetrics such as in call recordings.
 You can turn on and off call recording on the call settings page (found within the numbers menu) for each of your accounts.